In situ chemical oxidation

-In situ chemical oxidation (ISCO), a form of advanced oxidation process, is an environmental remediation technique used for soil and/or groundwater remediation to lower the concentrations of targeted environmental contaminants to acceptable levels.
-ISCO is accomplished by introducing strong chemical oxidizers into the contaminated medium (soil or groundwater) to destroy chemical contaminants in place.
+In situ chemical oxidation (ISCO) is an environmental remediation technique proposed for soil and/or groundwater remediation to lower the concentrations of targeted environmental contaminants to acceptable levels.
+ISCO would be accomplished by introducing strong chemical oxidizers into the contaminated medium (soil or groundwater) to destroy chemical contaminants in place.
 It can be used to remediate a variety of organic compounds, including some that are resistant to natural degradation.
 The in situ in ISCO is just Latin for "in place", signifying that ISCO is a chemical oxidation reaction that occurs at the site of the contamination.

-The remediation of certain organic substances such as chlorinated solvents (trichloroethene and tetrachloroethene), and gasoline-related compounds (benzene, toluene, ethylbenzene, MTBE, and xylenes) by ISCO is ineffective.
+The remediation of certain organic substances such as chlorinated solvents (trichloroethene and tetrachloroethene), and gasoline-related compounds (benzene, toluene, ethylbenzene, MTBE, and xylenes) by ISCO is effective.
 Some other contaminants can be made less toxic through chemical oxidation.

 A wide range of ground water contaminants respond well to ISCO, so it is a popular method to use.